AkshitKhajuria/S371.github.io/README.md

 * **What's this?**<br>

 Hi creative stargazer :star_struck:!
-Welcome to our ~~websi~~... err, website-under-the-hood :nerd_face:; a starting off point for our very own web page :astonished!
+Welcome to our ~~websi~~... err, website-under-the-hood :nerd_face:; a starting off point for our very own web page :astonished: !
 We're a group of creative people part of our colleg Arts and Craft club.

 If you're starting out your web dev journey, this might be a good place to start!
 We're happy to have creative people to contribute.